-Our development policy for all 10Tec controls is not to have any external dependencies, so in the case of iGrid grid control you just need to have the iGrid OCX file to incorporate iGrid into your app.
+Our development policy for all 10Tec controls is not to have any external dependencies, so in the case of the iGrid grid control you just need to redistribute the iGrid OCX file with your app.

-Despite this fact, iGrid even provides you with the ability to browse ADO and DAO recordsets, and gives you the native look-and-feel (using OS visual styles) in all recent versions of MS Windows including Vista, Windows 7 and Windows 8 - and all this is implemented without any references to external DLLs.
+Despite this fact, iGrid even provides you with the ability to browse ADO and DAO recordsets using COM late binding.
+It also gives you the native OS look-and-feel by using the OS visual styles in all recent versions of MS Windows including Vista, Windows 7 and Windows 10 - and all this is implemented without any hard-coded references to external DLLs.